C17 Research Network

 The 100% Fund

 Nearly one in five children diagnosed with cancer will not survive.
 For children with rare and hard to treat cancers, the odds can be far worse.
 The 100% Fund has been created to challenge these odds.
-Phoebe Rose Rocks, Fight Like Mason, Melia’s MemoryEli's Childhood Cancer Foundation, Sarcoma Research Canada, Kindred Foundation and Childhood Cancer Canada have partnered to fund research for children and teens who do not, yet, have their cure.
+Fight Like Mason, Team Finn, #JaidasJourney - The Jaida Chartier Foundation, Phoebe Rose Rocks, Sarcoma Research Canada, Kindred Foundation and Childhood Cancer Canada have partnered to fund research for children and teens who do not, yet, have their cure.

 The 100% Fund targets pediatric and adolescent cancers that are hard to treat — cancers that have not responded to available therapies.
 The goal is to fund research with the potential to deliver improved treatment and increased survival rates.

-We will accept one application addressing Sarcoma in consideration of the Round 5 2024 grant competition.
+We will accept one application addressing each of the following research areas in consideration of the Round 6 2025 grant competition:

 Deadlines: